Despite election loss, Uganda’s Bobi Wine wins growing power

 Wine, who is effectively under house arrest, can challenge the election results in Uganda’s highest court.
 But judges in the past have been reluctant to rule against Museveni, dismissing allegations of irregularities as not being substantial enough to affect the overall election outcome.

+A presidential candidate must launch any legal challenge to election results within 10 days of the declaration of final results.

-Authorities continue to face questions about the authenticity of election results, especially after the electoral commission on Monday acknowledged an account in the local media that results from over 1,000 polling stations had not been counted.
+Authorities continue to face questions about the authenticity of the election results, especially after the electoral commission on Monday acknowledged an account in the local media that results from over 1,000 polling stations had not been counted.

 The commission, trying to meet a constitutional deadline, concluded that the vote difference between Museveni and his closest challenger, Wine, “would not be overturned by votes from the remaining 1,223 polling stations,” it said.